Zach McKinstry Player Props: Tigers vs. Blue Jays

-Zach McKinstry -- with a slugging percentage of .433 in his past 10 games, including one home run -- will be in action for the Detroit Tigers versus the Toronto Blue Jays, with Kevin Gausman on the mound, on July 8 at 1:10 PM ET.
+The Detroit Tigers and Zach McKinstry, who went 0-for-4 last time in action, take on Chris Bassitt and the Toronto Blue Jays at Comerica Park, Sunday at 1:40 PM ET.

-In his previous game he had a one-hit showing (1-for-4) against the Blue Jays.
+In his previous game he had a hitless performance (0-for-4) against the Blue Jays.

 Zach McKinstry Game Info & Props vs. the Blue Jays